 223 Stirling Road, Suite E, Warren, NJ 07059

-For individual and/or group volunteer opportunities, please contact
+For individual and group volunteer opportunities, please contact

 Madonna House is dedicated to serving babies, children, and women by providing clothing, kid’s furniture, toys, infant formula, diapers, small household items, and other life necessities to impoverished and needy families – free of charge.
-The organization accepts baby bedding, diapers of all sizes, formula, new and gently used clothing, new toys, furniture (no more than four years old), car seats (no more than three years old).
-They are asking that all used items be held until January 18, 2022, as they prepare for their Christmas program, but they are accepting all new clothes and toys at this time.
+The organization accepts baby bedding, diapers of all sizes, formula, new and gently used clothing, new toys, furniture (no more than four years old), and car seats (no more than three years old).
+They are asking that all household items and baby furnishings be held until January 2023 as they prepare for their Christmas program, but they are accepting all new clothes and toys at this time.

 1401 7th Avenue, Neptune, NJ 07753